dockstore/dockstore/README.md

 After registering at [dockstore.org](https://dockstore.org), you will be able to download the Dockstore CLI at https://dockstore.org/onboarding

-The CLI has the following dependencies

-* Java 8 (Update 101 or newer)
-* cwltool (to run CWL workflows locally)

-To install CWL tool:

-    pip install --user cwl-runner cwltool==1.0.20170828135420 schema-salad==2.6.20170806163416 avro==1.8.1 ruamel.yaml==0.14.12 requests==2.18.4

-You may need other pip installable tools like `typing` or `setuptools`.
-This depends on your python environment.

 ### Configuration File

 A basic Dockstore configuration file is available/should be created in `~/.dockstore/config` and contains the following